 - ✓ In order for the server to be operational, make sure it always runs the WANsupervisor service and that its clock is synchronized with NTP.
-You can verify the operational status of servers in Reports " Components " Overview " Servers. - ✓ The WANsupervisor service stops when the MySQL service that runs on the Console server is restarted or not available even for a short amount of time (e.g. networking issue).
-In this case, either restart WANsupervisor manually, or use automated tools like systemd, monitd or similar. - ✓ You can discover performance-related issues by monitoring Reports " Server " [Server] " Server Graphs and Reports " Server " [Server] " Server Events.
+You can verify the operational status of each server in Reports " Components " Overview " Servers. - ✓ The WANsupervisor service breaks when the MySQL service running on the Console server is restarted or unavailable even for a short amount of time (e.g. networking issue).
+In this case, either restart WANsupervisor manually, or use automated tools such as systemd, monitd or similar. - ✓ You can discover performance-related issues by monitoring Reports " Server " [Server] " Server Graphs and Reports " Server " [Server] " Server Events.